 FAQ

 What tuning is Micawber set up for?
 Open G: G–D–G–B–D (low to high), five strings only.
 The low E string is removed entirely.
-This is the tuning Richards has used on Micawber since 1971.
+This is the setup Richards has used on Micawber since 1971.

 What strings does Richards use?
-A custom Ernie Ball five-string set: .011, .015, .018, .030, .042 — nickel wound, as documented by Babiuk's examination of the guitar.
+A custom Ernie Ball five-string set: .011, .015, .018, .030, .042 — nickel wound, as documented by Babiuk's inspection of the guitar.